fvjupiter/fvjupiter/README.md

   - use typescript instead of javascript (for larger projects)
 - My current projects are
   - a web-app for online competitions...
-  - portfolio for a friend
+  - a skillshare-platform for a friend
 - 💞️ I’m looking to collaborate on
   - progressive ideas in the field of web-development
   - projects / jobs to earn some money ;-)